TCT’s The Countless Thanks: Kelsey Dantuma

 Mason, you truly are my platonic soulmate—sometimes even I struggle to find where you end and I begin.
 We have had our week-long ‘break-ups’ many times, but otherwise, we have been inseparable since I entered the first grade.
 Sometimes I get so angry at the world when I remember that you’re leaving me to be an optometrist in less than a year—Mason Yarnell the Optometrist.
 It’s crazy that it seems like just yesterday we were in it for the long-haul on a sweaty summer night, tumbling down a hill to avoid car headlights.
 Like we were just jumping from snowbank to snowbank, desperately outrunning the other tributes in our make-believe Hunger Games.
 Like we just discovered the secret tunnel tucked away in the marsh behind Central Woodlands; you, me, and Ashley’s little secret.
 Life without you a walk of 23 feet away seems absolutely impossible, but I know we’ll figure it out, somehow.
 Thank you for continuous laughter no matter how bad things get, for the Little Caesars Crazy Bread, endless amounts of gas, and, most notably, never leaving even when things got hard.

-Mami, thank you for always humbling me—actually, this one applies to you, too, mom.
+Lauren, thank you for always humbling me—actually, this one applies to you, too, Fiona.
 But, you always hold me accountable for my lack of impulse control and general understanding of how the world works.
 You make me want to be better, to care enough to clean my room.
 And, even when everything, actually everything, goes wrong, we still make it work to have a good time.
-Mom, thank you for your level-headedness; for always knowing what to say.
-You get me on a level that I don’t think most people understand—you too, mami.
+Fiona, thank you for your level-headedness; for always knowing what to say.
+You get me on a level that I don’t think most people understand—you too, Lauren.
 And, even though it leads to arguments sometimes, I love that we all are so strong-willed and I wouldn’t want it any other way.
 You are my people; you go along with every piece of my life and you fill up all the cracks and empty spaces.
-I look forward to our weekends together, wherever they take us, and I promise, mom, I’ll drive at my first opportunity and we can all go and get McDonalds and cry in the parking lot or something because you guys are my family.
+I look forward to our weekends together, wherever they take us, and I promise I’ll drive at my first opportunity and we can all go and get McDonald’s and cry in the parking lot or something because you guys are my family.

 If someone told me during improv that we would be where we are now I probably would have written them off.
 Now, it feels like I’ve actually known you guys forever.
 I am so grateful for the fact that you both accepted me with such open arms.
 Holly, never stop being you in your infectious confidence and honest demeanor.
 I envy your gift for touching people’s hearts after one conversation, and you inspire me to show more of myself to people.
 Grace, you are one of the kindest souls I have ever met.
 Your laugh is absolutely contagious, and, when I grow up, I want to be you.
 Both of you are so set in yourselves, and being around you guys brings such a warm energy into my life through your aspirations for adventure and our conversations about, occasionally, hating men.